jsdealy/latin/miscellae/guideToLatinConversation.md

 Salio, salii and saiui,
 saltum, salire, to jump.

-Sallio, salii and sa-
-livi, salTtum, salire and
-sallire, to salt.
+Sallio, salii and salivi, salTtum, salire and sallire, to salt.